Geophysical scientists from Hyderabad to study land subsidence issue in Joshimath | Science-Environment

 Pandey said they are going to do an electrical survey which is very important at such seismic zones.

-The senior scientist said they will be using multi-channel analysis of surface waves (MASW) method, a non-destructive seismic method to evaluate material layer thickness and its shear wave velocity, to measure the thickness of the soil.
+The senior scientist said they will be using multi-channel analysis of surface waves (MASW), a non-destructive seismic method to evaluate material layer thickness and its shear wave velocity, to measure the thickness of the soil.

 ''In addition to that, we are also using field mapping,'' he said.

-NGRI is one of the largest scientific networks in Uttarakhand and in future, the institute will be able to provide early warnings about floods also, he said.
+NGRI is one of the largest scientific networks in Uttarakhand and in future, the institute will be able to provide early warnings about floods also, Pandey said.

 The number of subsidence-affected homes rose to 678 while 27 more families were evacuated to safety, a bulletin from the Disaster Management Authority in Chamoli said on January 9, adding that 82 families have been shifted to safe locations in the town so far.